ozfortress/ozfortress_docs/docs/rules/global.md

     - This is to limit the amount of less serious name changes, as it is expected that your ozfortress alias is your most well known alias.

 ### 3.3.
 Alternative Accounts, Account Sharing & Player Accounts
-**The use of alternative accounts is strictly forbidden.** Player registration and participation in ozfortress leagues must occur exclusively through one Steam account.
+**The use of alternative accounts is strictly forbidden** on any official ozfortress server, regardless of a person's ban status (banned or unbanned) Player registration and participation in ozfortress leagues must occur exclusively through one Steam account.
 If a player wishes to change their registered account, they must contact an ozfortress administrator.
 However, it is unlikely that the account will be changed without good reasoning.

 !!! danger "Ban Circumvention"
     If an alternative account is used to circumvent an existing ban, all matches they participated in during the season will be overturned and will result in harsh penalties determined by ozfortress administration.